-This report, the latest in a series of annual reports on WIC eligibility, presents 2018 national and state estimates of the number of people eligible for WIC benefits and the percents of the eligible population and the US population covered by the program, including estimates by participant category.
+These graphics, the latest in a series of annual reports on WIC eligibility, present 2020 national and state estimates of the number of people eligible for WIC benefits and the percentages of the eligible population and the US population covered by the program, including estimates by participant category.

-The WIC Infant and Toddler Feeding Practices Study-2 (WIC ITFPS-2), also known as the “Feeding My Baby” Study, is the only national study to capture data on caregivers and their children over the first 6 years of the child’s life regardless of their continued participation in WIC.
-Overall, the study examines child-feeding practices, associations between WIC services and those practices, and the health and nutrition outcomes of children who received WIC around birth.
-This report, the fifth in the series generated from this study, focuses on the dietary intake patterns and weight status of children during the fourth year of life.
-The report also examines families' WIC experiences and their perceptions of the program's impact.
+The WIC Infant and Toddler Feeding Practices Study 2 (WIC ITFPS-2)/ “Feeding My Baby” Study is the only national study to capture data on caregivers and their children over the first 5 years of the child’s life after enrollment in WIC, regardless of their continued participation in the program.
+This report focuses on the dietary intake patterns, eating behaviors, and weight status of children during the fifth year of life.
+The report also examines associations between WIC participation and key diet and health-related outcomes.

-Trends in Supplemental Nutrition Assistance Program Participation Rates: Fiscal Year 2010 to Fiscal Year 2017 is the latest in a series on SNAP participation rates, which estimate the proportion of people eligible for benefits under Federal income and asset rules who actually participate in the program.
-This report presents rates for fiscal year (FY) 2017, comparing them to rates for FYs 2010 through 2016.
-Overall, the program served 84 percent of all eligible individuals in 2017, up 12 points from 2010.
-Most of this increase occurred between 2010 and 2012; in more recent years, the participation rate has been fairly stable.
+This report is the latest in a series on SNAP participation rates, which estimate the proportion of people eligible for benefits under federal income and asset rules to those who actually participate in the program.
+This report presents rates for FY 2019, comparing them to rates for FY 2016-19 and showing participation rates by household characteristics.